-BURLINGTON COUNTY, N.J. - Fresh off the flight from North Carolina, 14 "paw-sengers" were destined for a kill shelter when they were saved by the Burlington County Animal Alliance.
+BURLINGTON COUNTY, N.J.
+(WPVI) -- Fresh off the flight from North Carolina, 14 "paw-sengers" were destined for a kill shelter when they were saved by the Burlington County Animal Alliance.

 "We have a different group of people that we have networked with, people in North Carolina, South Carolina and Georgia," says Suzanne Coculo, Assistant Director of Burlington County Animal Alliance.

 The dogs were flown in by Flying Fur, a non-profit organization, piloted by Army veteran Paul Steklenski.

 Paul flies his 1969 Beach Craft Bonanza around the northeast, loading it with animals in need, and giving them a second chance at life.

 This past weekend was no different, "Paul flew down, loaded his plane.
 Even with bad weather, he still managed to get here," says Coculo.